isovector/ghci.vim/README.markdown

         test :: Show a => a -> [Char]
         test a = show a
         ```
+- `sr`
+    - sync the current definition to `ghci` and run a command afterwards
+    - the first time you use this, you will be asked to set the command
+    - this can be used to set test a function you're writing
+- `sR`
+    - clear the command assigned on the current definition

 On your first invocation of a `ghci.vim` command, you will be asked to choose a
 tmux pane.